 WHAT TO EXPECT ON THE DAY

-- To avoid delays and ensure everyone is ready to race on time, we ask all drivers to arrive promptly 30 minutes before their booking time.
+To avoid delays and ensure everyone is ready to race on time, we ask all drivers to arrive 30 minutes prior to their on track time.
 Any karters turning up after the briefing has started may not be allowed to race.
 It may be prudent to provide your drivers with a copy of the map and directions.

-- All of our venues have on-site catering and can provide your group with an excellent range of food and beverages.
+Most of our venues have a selection of on-site catering and can provide your group with an excellent range of food and beverages.
 For health and safety reasons, only food and drink purchased on the premises may be consumed on the premises.

 Got a question that hasn’t been answered?
 Give our team a call on 0141 641 0222 or by filling out a contact us form.